|216 Savage Hall|

 Lujan Lab Website

 Vanden Brink H, Willis AD, Jarrett BY, Lin AW, Soler S, Best S, Bender EL, Peppin AK, Hoeger KM, Lujan ME.
-Sonographic Markers of Ovarian Morphology Better Predict Total Testosterone Compared to Clinical Markers of Androgen Excess: Impact of Obesity.
-Fertility and Sterility 2016; epub ahead of print.
+Sonographic markers of ovarian morphology, but not hirsutism scores, predict total testosterone in women with regular menstrual cycles.
+Fertility and Sterility 2016, 105(5):1322-132.

 Christ JP, Vanden Brink H, Brooks ED, Pierson RA, Chizen DR, Lujan ME.
 Ultrasonographic features of polycystic ovaries relate to degree of reproductive and metabolic disturbance in polycystic ovary syndrome.
 Fertility and Sterility 2015, 103(3):787-94.